ray-project/kuberay/apiserver/ServeSubmission.md

+# Managing RayServe with the API server

+Ray Serve is a scalable model serving library for building online inference APIs.
+This document describes creation and management of Ray Serve enabled Ray clusters

-# Creating a cluster with RayServe support
+## Creating a cluster with RayServe support

 Up until rescently the only way to create a Ray cluster supporting RayServe was by using `Create ray service` APIs.
 Although it does work, quite often you want to create cluster supporting Ray serve so that you can experiment with serve APIs directly.
 Now it is possible by adding the following annotation to the cluster: